Europeans reimpose restrictions as omicron sweeps continent

-2 of8 A participant of the banned demonstration of opponents of the Corona Rules stretches his fists towards a policeman in Berlin, Germany, Saturday, Dec.
+2 of9 A participant of the banned demonstration of opponents of the Corona Rules stretches his fists towards a policeman in Berlin, Germany, Saturday, Dec.
 18, 2021.
 The demonstration had been banned by the Berlin police.
-(Fabian Sommer/dpa via AP) Fabian Sommer/AP Show More Show Less 3 of8
+(Fabian Sommer/dpa via AP) Fabian Sommer/AP Show More Show Less 3 of9

-5 of8 A doctor vaccinates a young woman with Moderna's mRNA vaccine at the Dresden State Art Collections in Dresden, Germany, Dec.
+5 of9 A doctor vaccinates a young woman with Moderna's mRNA vaccine at the Dresden State Art Collections in Dresden, Germany, Dec.
 18, 2021.
 The vaccination rate in Saxony is the lowest in Germany.
-(Daniel Schaefer/dpa via AP) Daniel Schaefer/AP Show More Show Less 6 of8
+(Daniel Schaefer/dpa via AP) Daniel Schaefer/AP Show More Show Less 6 of9

 LONDON (AP) — Nations across Europe are moving to reimpose tougher measures to stem a new wave of COVID-19 infections spurred by the highly transmissible omicron variant, triggering calls for protests from Paris to Barcelona.